dfinity/interface-spec/spec/index.md

 #### Synchronous canister calling {#http-sync-call}

-Unlike asynchronous canister calling, synchronous canister calling does not require the user to poll the Internet Computer for the status of the request.
+Unlike asynchronous canister calling, synchronous canister calling does not initially require the user to poll the Internet Computer for the status of the request.
 Instead, the user waits for a certified response from the Internet Computer for the initial call.
+However, if a certified response is not received (due to a timeout or pre-execution error), the user must poll the Internet Computer for the status.
 Still, the state transitions and semantics of the call itself are the same as for asynchronous canister calling.

 1. A user submits a synchronous call via the [HTTPS Interface](#http-interface).